-On 12 July 1821 at the church of St Marylebone, just south of Regent’s Park, a George Evelyn married a Mary Jane Massy-Dawson.
+On the 12th of July 1821 at the church of St Marylebone, just south of Regent’s Park, a George Evelyn married a Mary Jane Massy-Dawson.

 Evelyn was a remarkable man.
 He had fought at Waterloo, receiving a severe wound during the defence of the Château d’Hougoumont, when a shot fired through a hole in an old gate hit his left arm.
 He had been born in Ireland, educated in England, and was now marrying the daughter of another Irish family.
 The groom and his bride were cousins.
 He was twenty-nine years old, and still suffered pain from his shattered arm.
 She was twenty years old, and was small and pretty, with dark hair and blue eyes.